Thanatisia/SharedSpace/Docs/Linux/distros/NixOS/nix-packages-list.md

         - tools of note
             + nixos-generate-config : NixOS's root filesystem bootstrapper CLI utility
     - nixos-rebuild : Rebuild your NixOS configuration and switch to it, on local hosts and remote.
+- System Utilities
+    - findutils : The GNU Find Utilities, basic directory searching utilities by GNU
+        - tools
+            + find : Search for files in a directory hierarchy/filesystem
+            + xargs : Build and perform command line execution from a given standard input
+            + locate : list files in databases that match a pattern;
+            + updatedb : update a file name database;
 - Text Editors
     - neovim : Fork of vim that has lua integrated into the codebase
     - vim : Vi-Improved Modal Text Editor